What to Do With an Inheritance: A Guide to Honoring the Past and Planning Your Future

 That's available to you too.

-If you're in the middle of this and want help thinking it through, I'd love to talk.
+If you're in the middle of this and want help thinking it through, we’d love to talk.

 We can start wherever you are.
 No pressure to have it figured out before we speak.